-Even with the best of viewing conditions, the M5 globular star cluster is barely detectable to the naked eye as a faint star.
-In binoculars, it still appears as a rather faint, fuzzy star.
-However, the deep-sky observer Stephen James O’Meara asserts that M5 is the finest globular cluster north of the celestial equator for small telescopes – even better than the celebrated M13 Great Hercules cluster.
+Even with the best of viewing conditions, the globular star cluster Messier 5 – aka M5 – is barely detectable to the unaided eye as a faint star.
+In binoculars, it appears as a faint, fuzzy star.
+Ah, but point a small telescope its way!
+Some amateur observers swear that M5 is the finest globular cluster north of the celestial equator for small telescopes – even better than the celebrated M13, the Great Hercules cluster.

+How to find M5.
 M5 is located in the constellation Serpens Caput (the Serpent’s Head).
-In mid-May, M5 is due south and highest in the sky around midnight (1 a.m. daylight savings time).
-Because the stars (and star clusters) return to the same place in the sky some 2 hours earlier with each passing month, M5 is highest up in the south at about 10 p.m (11 p.m. daylight saving) in mid-June, and 8 p.m.
-(9 p.m. daylight saving) in mid-July.
+It is highest up in the south at about 10 p.m (11 p.m. daylight saving time) in mid-June.
+Because the stars (and star clusters) return to the same place in the sky some two hours earlier with each passing month, it’s highest in the sky around 8 p.m.
+(9 p.m. daylight saving time) in mid-July.

 Using a fist at an arm’s length for a guide, M5 resides a good two fist-widths to the southeast of yellow-orange Arcturus, summertime’s brightest star.
 M5 is also three fist-widths to the east of blue-white Spica, the brightest star in the constellation Virgo.